rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] module disable <module-name>...``
     Disable a module.
 All related module streams will become unavailable.
-    Consequently, all installed profiles will be removed.
+    Consequently, all installed profiles will be removed and the module RPMs will become unavailable in the package set.
 In case of modular dependency issue the operation will be rejected.
 To perform the action anyway please use \-\
     :ref:`-skip-broken <skip-broken_option-label>` option.